What Are Blog Categories And Tags And How To Add Them Correctly To WordPress

 How To Add Categories To Your Menu In WordPress

-The next step, after creating a new category is to add it to your navigation bar – also called a menu bar.
+The next step, after creating a new blog category, is to add it to your navigation bar – also called a menu bar.

 Adding a category to the menu bar (navigation bar) in WordPress is fairly straightforward.